-We provide our forensic relationship testing services, for free, to the legal communities.
-If you are law enforcement or legally representing an individual we can be of assistance to you.
-Relationship testing has broad applications for the legal community; such as aiding in sexual assault, incest, body identification, and homicide.
+Forensic Relationship Testing, also called paternity or parentage testing, has broad applications for the legal community; such as aiding in sexual assault, incest, body identification, and homicide.
 A test is performed by collecting cells from the submitted sample type; DNA can then be extracted from the cells of the sample.

-DNA relationship testing allows direct examination of genetic materials which a child inherits from the biological parents.
+DNA relationship testing allows direct examination of genetic materials which a child inherits from biological parents.
 During the testing process, the genetic profiles of the submitted samples are evaluated for common DNA which could suggest a relationship.
 Relationship test results are used to determine the likelihood of the relationship in question.

 Below you will find information about the relationship testing process and the services we provide.
 Please contact our Forensic Relationship expert to discuss your case before sending any materials.

-Our laboratory has also been accredited by FQS as an ISO/IEC 17025 testing laboratory.
+Our laboratory has also been accredited by ANAB as an ISO/IEC 17025 testing laboratory.
 ISO/IEC 17025 laboratory accreditation uses criteria and procedures for technical competence to assure customers the test, calibration and measurement data provided by the laboratory are accurate and reliable.
-In addition, our DNA laboratory provides databasing services to the forensic science community.
+In addition, our Forensic DNA laboratory provides databasing services to the forensic science community.

 Required Documentation for case initiation: